Claude Berri: Early life

 Born Claude Beri Langmann in Paris, Berri was the son of Jewish immigrant parents.
 His mother, Beila (née Bercu), was from Romania, and his father, Hirsch Langmann, was a furrier from Poland.
-His sister was the screenwriter and editor Arlette Langmann.
+In 1943, during the Nazi occupation of France, Berri's parents entrusted him for his safety to a family in the countryside.
+He spent the rest of the occupation being fostered by "an antisemitic couple" who were unaware that he was Jewish.
+His sister, screenwriter and editor Arlette Langmann, was born after the war.